loopwerk/loopwerk.io/content/articles/2020-06-21-swiftui-review.md

-# A review of SwiftUI problems
+---
-- tags: review, iOS, swift
+tags: review, iOS, swift

-I've been working with SwiftUI for almost half a year now, and in that time I've learned a lot.
+summary: I've been working with SwiftUI for almost half a year now, and in that time I've learned a lot.
 I love a lot about it, but there are also so many bugs and issues that need workarounds that it's kind of maddening.
 ---

+# A review of SwiftUI problems
 I've been working with SwiftUI for almost half a year now, and in that time I've learned a lot.
 I love a lot about it, but there are also so many bugs and issues that need workarounds that it's kind of maddening.
 The first 80% of the app is super easy to build - but the last 20% takes another 200% of time.

 This article will make it seem like I hate SwiftUI but that's definitely not the case.
 I love the declarative style of writing views, I love the live previews even more.
 The Combine integration is awesome, as are `@State`, `@Binding`, `@Published` and friends.
 I love how easy it is to add animations to your app, and how quickly it is to build UIs using the `HStack` and `VStack` building blocks.
 There is no need for autolayout anymore.
 And combined with the live previews I don't even miss storyboards!
 In fact, it's so quick and easy to build prototypes in SwiftUI that I use it instead of something like Sketch or Figma to try out new ideas.